 In light of the Russian invasion of Ukraine, some people are wondering whether it is safe to travel to Poland and asking about the effect that the war has on our country.
 With a lot of misinformation abundantly shared on social media, getting a true image of the situation may be difficult, so here’s a bit of an insider’s view.

 Yes.
 If you ask tourists that have recently visited Poland, they'll testify to that.
-Stan, who did a tour of Poland in May 2022, writes:

 No. According to experts, with Poland being part of the European Union and a NATO member state, an armed conflict is considered to be highly unlikely.
 Neither Polish citizens nor tourists visiting Poland have anything to worry about.
 The Polish government is doing everything they can to ensure our safety.
 As a precaution, NATO has strengthened the eastern flank near Ukraine.
 The war in Ukraine should not have a direct impact on the travel plans of visitors to Poland.